-Sometimes you find yourself thinking, “I can’t believe my husband lets his family disrespect me" or "I feel that my husband's family disrespects me."
+Sometimes you find yourself thinking, "I feel that my husband's family disrespects me."
 You wonder why you have to deal with disrespectful in laws or a disrespectful family member and ultimately this leads you to wonder if you even have a disrespectful husband!
 You find yourself having to deal with disrespectful in laws or specific family member at family dinners and family gatherings and are looking for signs your husband notices.
 And if he doesn’t, then you feel even more confirmed that you have a disrespectful husband.

 If you assess that there really is a problem and that you may even have a disrespectful husband on top the fact that his family disrespects you, take steps to communicate with him about it and be honest to people with their behavior offends you.
 Be open and understanding, but be honest about how you feel.
 There is no shame in feeling somewhat ignored or neglected by you husband and even feeling that you have a disrespectful husband and expressing that, but try to hear your husband's side of things, too.

 If you do decide to have a conversion with your husband's family or spouse’s family, family dinners could be a good setting.
-Make sure that when you bring up the feelings that the family disrespects your spouse or that your spouse feels that "my husband lets his family disrespect me", present a united front when you’re explaining to people when their behavior crosses the line.
+Make sure that when you bring up the feelings that the family disrespects your spouse, present a united front when you’re explaining to people when their behavior crosses the line.
 You can use language such as "I'm sure it's not your intention, but I feel that my husband's family disrespects me."
 Your husband could say something like "I love my family but I don't want to be a disrespectful husband.
 But my wife is my family too and this is not something I can keep let happening."
 When everyone is gathered at family dinners, express honestly why you and your spouse are feeling your family disrespects them and that you understand that they probably did not intend to make your spouse feel like the family disrespects them.